JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 }
 ```

-Note:  If you see "numRelationshipCreateErrors" in your response, it is probably due to the number of relationships that cannot be created due to a soft-deleted entity.
+Note: "numRelationshipCreateErrors" indicates the number of relationships that could not be created when one or both entities are not found or have been soft deleted.

 ### Upload batch of entities and relationships